NFL-New protocols introduced to curb spread of COVID-19 - NewsBreak

 “After this weekend’s games, we have agreed to put into place a new set of protocols, which will include a more targeted testing plan, more flexibility for players to attend meetings virtually and also a high-risk player opt-out for the remainder of the season,” the league said.

-The NFL did not give details of the new testing system, but Pro Football Talk reported that the league would eliminate the regular testing of vaccinated, asymptomatic players.
+The NFL did mention details of the new testing system but Pro Football Talk reported here that the league would eliminate the regular testing of vaccinated, asymptomatic players.

 The report said the current system, in which vaccinated players with no symptoms are tested once a week, would be replaced with a random process that would test a handful of asymptomatic vaccinated players.